 We shouldn’t even have to talk about blockchain public voting, because blockchains were specifically designed to bypass authorities (“trusted third parties are security holes“), whereas public elections are specifically managed and controlled by public authorities.
-It should be obvious to anyone with a brain that “blockchain public voting” is an oxymoron, at least given our current forms of government.
+“Blockchain public voting” is an oxymoron, at least given our current forms of government.

-- They call “blockchain” any software using cryptography
+- People call “blockchain” any software using cryptography (as if such software didn’t exist before 2009)

-- They think that “blockchains” have some kind of inherent security properties
+- People think that “blockchains” have some kind of inherent security properties (as if software security didn’t exist before 2009)

 - MIT researchers identify security vulnerabilities in Voatz Blockchain voting app